 Management has the responsibility to select and use appropriate accounting policies.
 A summary of significant accounting policies adopted by the City are described in Note 1 to the financial statements.
-During the year, the City adopted GASB Statement No. 72, Fair Value Measurement and Application.
-There was no effect on beginning balances of the City.
+There have been no initial selection of accounting policies and no changes in significant accounting policies or their application during 2017.
 No matters have come to our attention that would require us, under professional standards, to inform you about (1) the methods used to account for significant unusual transactions and (2) the effect of significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus.